Facility Management Case Study – Intelligent Data Visualisation with Stageport

-Stageport UK, a Glasgow based production company, is using laser scanners and 3D computer modeling technology to help visualize stage productions.
-Using Pointfuse software, laser scanned data – point clouds – are processed in minutes to create highly accurate 3D models.
+Stageport UK, a Glasgow based production company, is using laser scanners and 3D computer modelling technology to help visualize stage productions.
+Using PointFuse software, laser scanned data – point clouds – are processed in minutes to create highly accurate 3D models.
 These models allow production designers to conceptualize ideas within the venue scans and technical staff to visualize touring productions at different venues.
-Venues can use the imagery to plan for visiting companies and scans, complete with designed elements, can be shared online using Pointfuse to reduce and enhance the visualizations.
-The Pointfuse models can be integrated with other types of data and are compatible with mobile and desktop devices and even Virtual Reality applications.
+Venues can use the imagery to plan for visiting companies and scans, complete with designed elements, can be shared online using PointFuse to reduce and enhance the visualizations.
+The PointFuse models can be integrated with other types of data and are compatible with mobile and desktop devices and even Virtual Reality applications.

-So far Stageport has created, using Pointfuse, 3D models of three different venues.
-With seed funding from the Royal Conservervatoire (RSC) of Scotland, a world-leading conservatoire of music, drama, dance, production and film based in Glasgow, Stageport aims to create a comprehensive database of event spaces in the UK.
+So far, Stageport has used PointFuse to create 3D models of three different venues.
+With seed funding from the Royal Conservatoire (RSC) of Scotland, a world-leading conservatoire of music, drama, dance, production and film based in Glasgow, Stageport aims to create a comprehensive database of event spaces in the UK.

-Pointfuse is a powerful modelling engine that delivers an automatic, precise and flexible way of converting the vast point cloud datasets generated by laser scanners or photogrammetry into segmented mesh models.
-Pointfuse uses advanced statistical techniques to create 3D models where individual surfaces can be selected and classified as new layers in the Pointfuse environment and exported to IFC and FBX for manipulation in any industry-standard CAD system.
-These selectable surfaces bring a catalyst to the workflow of design and engineering projects, offering efficiencies that have not been possible when working with point clouds or traditional mesh models.
+PointFuse is a powerful modelling engine that delivers an automatic, precise and flexible way of converting the vast point cloud datasets generated by laser scanners or photogrammetry into segmented mesh models.
+PointFuse uses advanced statistical techniques to create 3D models where individual surfaces can be selected and classified as new layers in the PointFuse environment and exported to IFC and FBX for manipulation in any industry-standard CAD system.
+These selectable surfaces improve the workflow of design and engineering projects, offering efficiencies that have not been possible when working with point clouds or traditional mesh models.